karstnDE/frontend/docs/intro/tech-setup.md

 ### Data Processing: Python

 The backend data pipeline is written entirely in **Python** and used for data manipulation and custom classification engines for transaction analysis.
 Python was chosen for its ecosystem of data science tools, readability, and rapid iteration capabilities.
-Also, I already used it.
+Another plus is that I already used it before.

 The processing pipeline runs daily to fetch new transactions, classify them using configurable rule sets, attribute activity across multiple dimensions (e.g. token, type, pool), and aggregate everything into structured JSON files.
 This happens entirely offline—no live database queries, no runtime dependencies.
 The pipeline simply generates static data files that the frontend can serve.